CIPR Health Care Cost Brief

 June 2015, National Association of Health Underwriters

-Status: In 2018, the NAIC will study healthcare cost drivers in an effort to gain insights into the issue.
-Specifically, the NAIC Health Insurance and Managed Care (B) Committee will study these cost drivers and report findings and recommendations.
-Center for Insurance Policy & Research (CIPR) will also issue a study on health care cost drivers.
-Among the things the study will include is exploring a value-based reimbursement model, life style changes, electronic health records (EHR), technology driven delivery channels and medical technology advances.
+The Center for Insurance Policy & Research (CIPR) will issue a study on health care cost drivers.
+Among the things the study will include is exploring a value-based reimbursement model, lifestyle changes, electronic health records (EHRs), technology-driven delivery channels and medical technology advances.
 The CIPR held an event focused on exploring health care cost drivers during the NAIC Fall National Meeting.